ahrnbom/strudl/README.md

 Go to [this link](https://mega.nz/#F!7RowVLCL!q3cEVRK9jyOSB9el3SssIA) and download the file "weights_SSD300.hdf5".
 Make a folder inside the `data` folder called `ssd` and place this file there.

 Inside the docker container, in the terminal, type `ls /data/ssd/` and if you can see the .hdf5 file there, everything seems to work as intended.
+Then, from the `/code` directory, run `python validate.py` to check the validity of the file.
+Alternatively, after starting the web server, the API call `/pretrained_weights/` allows the file to be uploaded and validated in one go.

 To start the web server, run `python server.py`.
 Visit the host computer via a web browser to see the Web UI and interact with it.
 For example, if you're using the web browser on the same computer, visit `localhost` in a web browser like Firefox.